What's The Opposite Of Statement Jewelry?

 These days, the statement is less a shout and more a purr.
-Jewellery trends have shifted to be smaller, more subtle, and more permanent, too.
-Instead of baubles you switch out every day to match your mood and outfit, the most exciting jewellery coming out these days are pieces that you put on once and never take off.
+Jewelry trends have shifted to be smaller, more subtle, and more permanent, too.
+Instead of baubles you switch out every day to match your mood and outfit, the most exciting jewelry coming out these days are pieces that you put on once and never take off.
 They're pieces you don't notice on other people until you're having a conversation with them — chain necklaces, simple rings, and pretty hoops that become as much a part of your body as a tattoo.
-It's personal jewellery — not statement jewellery — and it's a refreshing new normal.
+It's personal jewelry — not statement jewelry — and it's a refreshing new normal.

 Advertisement

-One of the first rules of statement jewellery is to pare it back — wearing big earrings, necklaces, and rings is too much of a look.
-Ironically, that minimal approach doesn't apply when you're working with minimalist jewellery.
+One of the first rules of statement jewelry is to pare it back — wearing big earrings, necklaces, and rings is too much of a look.
+Ironically, that minimal approach doesn't apply when you're working with minimalist jewelry.
 Don't be afraid of going for broke and wearing it all.

 Even if you've worn hoops all your life, there are so many beautiful, simple versions out now that there's something new for you to try out.
 Twisted, warped hoops keep things surreal, while a bouquet of sparkles makes a basic hoop a little more flashy.